suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 1. Move the **Threshold value** slider until a value of 70 is displayed to the right of the slider.
 Observe what happens to the objects in the list.
 The threshold slider specifies that only objects identified with a confidence score or probability greater than the threshold should be displayed.

-## Clean up

-If you don’t intend to do more exercises, delete any resources that you no longer need.
-This avoids accruing any unnecessary costs.

-1. Open the [Azure portal]( https://portal.azure.com) and select the resource group that contains the resource you created.
-1. Select the resource and select **Delete** and then **Yes** to confirm.
-The resource is then deleted.

 ## Learn more